This post was originally published October 28th, 2016 and has been updated.

 Toontown is one of the best places to wander and explore at Disneyland with preschoolers.
 There are several free-play locations in this Land.
 These playhouses are especially helpful if you have active kids who need to run around and burn off extra energy.

 - Chip n’ Dale Treehouse – I’ve actually never traveled up into Chip n’ Dale Treehouse because it’s never been open on any of my visits!
 According to the Disneyland website you can climb a staircase inside the tree for a great view of Toontown.
+(This attraction will likely be removed during the reimagining of Mickey’s Toontown at Disneyland in 2022).

 - Donald’s Boat – Donald’s Boat is called the “Miss Daisy”.
 It’s a double-decker playhouse where kids can spin the Captain’s wheel and pull the ship’s whistle.
 There’s even a cool waterfall feature.
+(Expect to see some changes to this attraction for the reopening in 2023).

 Gadget’s Go Coaster